Overview of the Modern Knife Maker

 sheaths must be constructed, and embellishment in finer pieces must

 happen.
-Both the blade smith and the stock removal knife maker have
+After blade construction, both the blade smith and the stock removal knife maker have

 more in common than in difference.